About the course

 - your reasons for applying

 - the ability to present a reasoned case in English

 - capacity for sustained and intense work

 - reasoning ability.

-Two essays of 2,500 words each
+Two essays, a maximum of 2,500 words each

 Academic written work in English is required.
 This can be undergraduate essays or excerpts from a longer work such as chapters from a dissertation.
 An excerpt should be prefaced by a note which puts it in context.

 The word count does not need to include any bibliography or brief footnotes.
-It is not necessary that the topic(s) of the work relate directly to Classical archaeology.
+It is not necessary that the topic(s) of the work relate directly to classical archaeology.